 Diagnosis is made by veterinary examination and evaluation of clinical signs and symptoms, along with a history of recent exposure (within the past 2 weeks) to grooming, boarding, or kennel facilities.
 Palpation of the inflamed trachea often elicits a cough.
 Further testing may not be required but includes radiographs, bronchoscopy, bronchial wash, cytology, and culture of respiratory organisms to identify causative organisms.

 Kennel cough is usually a self-limiting condition that resolves on its own in 1-2 weeks.
 No treatment has been proven to reduce the severity or duration of symptoms in every case.
-In rare cases where severe pneumonia develops antibiotics and supportive care may be needed.
 Dogs are expected to return to normal activity and lifestyle upon recovery.